 This bill would eliminate access to credit cards for millions of consumers and drive them to sources of credit which are far more costly and less regulated.
 Many consumers who currently rely on credit cards would be forced to turn elsewhere for short-term financing needs, including pawn shops, auto title lenders, or worse-such as loan sharks, unregulated online lenders, and the black market.
-Many Americans already use payday loans which can charge annual interest rates of more than 300 percent, and this legislation would direct more consumers to use these sources of credit which are far more expensive than credit cards.
+One in nine Missourians already uses payday loans, almost double the national average.
+Payday lenders in Missouri charge annual interest rates of more than 300 percent.